dergigi/dergigi.github.io/bitcoin/lessons/ch0-00-foreword.md

 I’ve Learned From Bitcoin"][I] and are still roughly grouped into three chapters based on the original articles: philosophy, economy, and technology.

+{% include lesson-list.html %}

 Alright, enough about how all this came to be.
+Start with [Chapter I][chapter1] if you are sequentialist.
+Or jump around if that's your thing.
+I don't judge.
+The lessons are mostly independent chunks and the order doesn't really matter too much.
+Also, don't despair if you are feeling lost.
+There is a link to the [Table of Contents][toc] at the bottom of each page.
+And at the top.

 Have fun diving in!
-Oh, and if you find these lessons useful, or if you have other comments or suggestions of any kind, [I'd love to hear from you][contact].
+And if you find these lessons useful, or if you have other comments or suggestions of any kind, [I'd love to hear from you][contact].

+Safe journey,<br/>
 [Gigi][dergigi]

 <!-- Internal -->